UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/vsc_as_ide.rst

 Visual Studio Code can be used out of the box with no setup as a text editor.
 It automatically recognizes file types and helpfully highlights text accordingly.
-To use in this manner, write your Python files in Visual Studio Code, then run them in your Python command prompt or Visual Studio Code's own built in terminal (Ctrl + \`)
+To use in this manner, write your Python files in Visual Studio Code, then run them in your Python command prompt or Visual Studio Code's own built in terminal: Ctrl + \` (control-backtick)

 Extending the Editor